Global Digital Compact: Key aspects

-Relation to Other Initiatives
+Relation to other initiatives

 The Global Digital Compact is related to various other international efforts, such as the Sustainable Development Goals, the UN Secretary-General's Roadmap on Digital Cooperation, and the Partner2Connect Digital Coalition.
 The International Panel on the Information Environment was also launched at the UN Summit for the Future in September 2024.
 It provides independent scientific evidence for digital policy that has the objectives of the Global Digital Compact, while remaining arm's length from governments and the UN system.

 Concerns

-Some concerns about the compact include it's large scope and challenge of translating its principles into practice.
+Some concerns about the compact include its large scope and challenge of translating its principles into practice.